Crownpeak/DXM-VueJS-SDK/README.md

 ```

 ### Using Custom Data from Named JSON Object on Filesystem
 Used to load content from a JSON Object on Filesystem and populate fields in CmsComponent.
-Example at /examples/bootstrap-blog/components/topicList.vue:
 ```
 <template>
     <div class="nav-scroller py-1 mb-2">